prioritizr/prioritizr/docs/news/index.md

   [`add_max_utility_objective()`](https://prioritizr.net/reference/prioritizr-deprecated.md)
   documentation to make it clear that the function is simply maximizing a weighted sum of the features.
-- Update publication record.
+- Update *Publication record* vignette.
-- Update Calibrating trade-offs vignette to improve internal logic for determining the best guess penalty value for preliminary prioritizations.
+- Update *Calibrating trade-offs* vignette to improve internal logic for determining the best guess penalty value for preliminary prioritizations.
 - Small documentation improvements.
 Thanks to Sandra Neubert